 - Halcion (triazolam)

-The following are some of the most popular sedative drugs:
+Some of the most popular sedative drugs include:

 - Sonata (zaleplon)